nochet/early_experience/ProjectNotes.md

 ## Project Notes
+  - bash script `rename_files.sh` adds a random number to the image name
+  - A copy of these names kept
+  - bash script `simplify.sh` deletes original name leaving just a random number Made a new data sheet with columns image_id and numEggs.

+# 2020-07-01 (EN)
+Andrew and De'anne each to recount all images - average out the counts I replaced image names with random numbers:

+# 2020-06-28 (EN)
+Integrate recounted image data
+Investigate and compare old and new data - decide approach forward Differences are large; need for recounting

 # 2020-06-27 (EN)
 Upgrade figures for descriptive statistics to publication quality

 # 2020-06-26 (EN)
 Add plotting features to script `Fec_perFem.Rmd`

+# 2020-06-04 (EN)
+Exploratory analysis of per female fecundity time series.
+30 images flagged as outliers.
+Andrew, pliz blindly recount these images:
+Run `Fec_perFem.Rmd`.
+The last line: spot.check <- rbind(dat[which(dat$eggpFemDay>10),],dat[which(dat$eggpFemDay<1 & dat$age<36),])

 # 2020-06-01 (EN)
 A bit of cleaning up in the scripts directory